rombrew/phobia/doc/HardwareDesign.md

 three ADCs.
 Then the voltages and other signals are sampled depending on particular sampling scheme selected.

-The values obtained are passed to the main IRQ handler to pprocess.
+The values obtained are passed to the main IRQ handler to process.
 The MCU software calculates a new value of duty cycle and load it to hw timer.
 This value will be used at next PWM period.